ninjeanne/bookly/design/ManageBook.md

 ### 5.3 Edit

 You can edit your book cover as often as you like.
 You only need to be logged in.
+If you want to manage your friendship book entries, see the ManagePage UC.

 ### 5.4 Delete